Simulation-of-AI-agents/Chat-to-PDF/README.md

 ## Additional Notes

 - **Browser Recommendation:** Use Firefox or Safari, as larger PDFs may not display correctly in Chrome.
-- **JSON Files:** The generated JSON files for the Sustainability Reports are located in the `extract` folder.

 ---